 - a.
 Any bypass is prohibited except as provided in Parts II.B.1.b. and c. - b.
-A bypass is not prohibited if: - (1) It does not cause any applicable discharge limitation specified in Part I.A. of this Permit to be exceeded; - (2) The discharge resulting from such bypass enters the same receiving water as the discharge from the permitted outfall; - (3) It is necessary for essential maintenance of a treatment or control facility or system to assure efficient operation of such facility or system; and - (4) The Permittee monitors the discharge resulting from such bypass at a frequency, at least daily, sufficient to prove compliance with the discharge limitations specified in Part I.A. of this Permit. - c.
+A bypass is not prohibited if: - (1) It does not cause any applicable discharge limitation specified in Part I.A. of this Permit to be exceeded: - (2) The discharge resulting from such bypass enters the same receiving water as the discharge from the permitted outfall; - (3) It is necessary for essential maintenance of a treatment or control facility or system to assure efficient operation of such facility or system; and - (4) The Permittee monitors the discharge resulting from such bypass at a frequency, at least daily, sufficient to prove compliance with the discharge limitations specified in Part I.A. of this Permit. - c.
 A bypass is not prohibited and need not meet the discharge limitations specified in Part I.A. of this Permit if: - (1) It is unavoidable to prevent loss of life, personal injury, or severe property damage; - (2) There are no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
-This condition is not satisfied if the Permittee could have installed adequate backup equipment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and - (3) The Permittee submits a written request for authorization to bypass to the Director at least ten (10) days, if possible, prior to the anticipated bypass or within 24 hours of an unanticipated bypass, the Permittee is granted such authorization, and Permittee complies with any conditions imposed by the Director to minimize any adverse impact to waters resulting from the bypass.
+This condition is not satisfied if the Permittee could have installed adequate backup equipment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and - (3) The Permittee submits a written request for authorization to bypass to the Director at least ten (10) days, if possible, prior to the anticipated bypass or within 24 hours of an unanticipated bypass, the Permittee is granted such authorization, and d.

-d.
 The Permittee has the burden of establishing that each of the conditions of Parts II.B.1.b. or c. have been met to qualify for an exception to the general prohibition against bypassing contained in Part II.B.1.a. and an exemption, where applicable, from the discharge limitations specified in Part I.A. of this Permit.